Gateway API Adoption Guide

 value: production

-3. Safe Extension via Policy Attachment Pattern
+3. Safe Extension via the Policy Attachment Pattern

 apiVersion: cilium.io/v2